aath0/aath0.github.io/index.md

 To investigate these topics we are using electrophysiological recordings in humans (scalp EEG, intracranial EEG/ECoG, MEG, single unit measurements), in combination with machine learning algorithms (multivariate decoding for EEG signals, deep learning algorithms).

-We are part of the [Institute of Computer Science](https://www.inf.unibe.ch/index_eng.html), at the [University of Bern](https://www.inf.unibe.ch/index_eng.html), in Switzerland.
+We are part of the [Institute of Computer Science](https://www.inf.unibe.ch/index_eng.html) at the Faculty of Science, and the Department of Neurology, at the Faculty of Medicine, at the [University of Bern](https://www.inf.unibe.ch/index_eng.html), in Switzerland.